Getting Emotional on the Home Front - Part II

 How can your employees calm the waiting homeowner’s trepidation and unwarranted fears?
 Fight fire with fire.
 For every negative feeling your customer is enduring, you must counter it with a positive emotion created by carefully plotted out actions on your technician’s part (I’m assuming this is a first-time customer.
 If a repeat client is still frightened of you after doing business with your company, you have serious problems!).

-For example, when your customer is feeling: Suspicious
+For example, when your customer is feeling:

-.
+Suspicious, the countering emotion is trust.
 Remember, the best trust is earned before your technician ever meets the homeowner.
 The best trust-building tactic?
 When your prospect receives a glowing recommendation from one of your delighted clients!

 Another extremely reassuring Moment of Truth is when a warm, knowledgeable and caring individual answers your customer’s initial inquiry call.
 The trust battle should hopefully be at least partly won before your service van ever pulls up to the customer’s home.
-Resigned

-.
+Resigned, the countering emotion is easy.
 Customer’s view carpet cleaning as a big hassle, because it is.
 So make your company easy to do business with.
 Do you offer weekend and evening appointments?
 Even better, if you have won the trust battle, your customer very likely may let you clean the home without them being present.
 Now that is easy.

 Give customers the option of “open-area cleaning,” thereby avoiding the need for them to move anything.
 Never say, “You’ll have to vacuum the carpets”; the customer doesn’t “have to” do anything!
 Instead, include (and charge for) pre-vacuuming as part of the service.
 And of course, above all else, get those carpets dry fast; homeowners hate the inconvenience of damp carpets.

-.
+Vulnerable, the countering emotion is safe.
 Let’s be honest here.
 Even in these supposedly liberated times, almost always it is the woman who gets stuck with coordinating the carpet cleaning.
 Now, when you put a female customer alone in her home with a male cleaning technician who outweighs her by 60 pounds, you have some frightening Emotional Dynamics.
 One of the best ways to create a safer atmosphere is to have two people on the crew instead of a single tech (this is just one compelling reason in favor of two-person work teams).